 Dear <<First_Name>>,

-At City Year, our work is rooted in the idea of our work rippling out and changing the world.
+Service often sparks unforeseen positive impact and change that spreads further than you imagine.
 I see the impact of these ripples every day in the students we support.
-Would you consider donating to City Year today to create your own ripple?
+Would you donate to City Year today to create your own ripple?

-Ripples often have unforeseen impacts and spread further than you imagine.
-In 2015, donors like you supported City Year serving in Webster High School Tulsa where Hunter was a student failing his first semester of freshman year.
+In City Year Tulsa’s founding year in 2015, donors like you supported City Year serving in Tulsa’s Webster High School where Hunter was a student failing his first semester of freshman year.
 Hunter says, “I had never earned an ‘A’ in my entire school life!”
 But that changed when Hunter met Justin, a City Year Tulsa AmeriCorps member.
 Justin would high-five Hunter every day which rippled into tutoring.
 Tutoring led to good grades, and good grades led to passing freshman year.
 As Justin’s year of service ended, he took a moment to write a note for each of his students.
-Hunter carried this note with him when he moved to another school without a City Year in his class.
+Hunter carried his note with him when he moved to another school without a City Year in his class.

 Without City Year, Hunter fell back into his habits that lead to bad grades, and failure began to set in again.
 However, that ripple of a written note reminded Hunter that someone believed in him and it helped turn things around.